-The Fund's Annual Stockholders meeting was held on December 14, 2022, at the offices of Blank Rome LLP, 1271 Avenue of the Americas, 16th Floor, New York, NY 10020.
-As of October 18, 2022, the record date, outstanding shares of common stock were 4,400,209.
-Holders of 3,337,862 common shares of the Fund were present at the meeting either in person or by proxy.
+The Fund's Annual Stockholders meeting was held on December 15, 2023, at the offices of U.S. Bancorp Fund Services, LLC (d/b/a U.S. Bank Global Fund Services), 2020 E. Financial Way, Suite 100, Glendora, CA 91741.
+As of October 18, 2023, the record date, outstanding shares of common stock were 4,400,209.
+Holders of 3,294,449 common shares of the Fund were present at the meeting either in person or by proxy.
 These holders, as being holders of a majority of the outstanding shares of the Fund, constituted a quorum.
-The stockholders voted on two proposals.
-The stockholders elected two Directors to the Fund's Board of Directors and did not approve to amend the Fund's fundamental investment restriction related to borrowing or issuing senior securities.
+The stockholders voted on one proposal.
+The stockholders elected one Director to the Fund's Board of Directors.
 The following table provides information concerning the matters voted on at the meeting: